Before every exam, a handful of people come out of the woodwork and shamelessly ask about subject predictions for the bar exam.

 Emanuel’s Strategies & Tactics for the MBE (7th edition) is a great start.
 It has a short guide for each subject as well as excellent explanations for NCBE-licensed questions selected to cover a wide range of testable issues.

 If you want something more robust and more analytical, you have two choices:

-UWorld MBE QBank is a strong contender if you want clear, visual explanations that help you learn the concepts.
+UWorld MBE QBank if you’re a visual learner and want visual explanations that help you learn the concepts.
 There are fewer licensed questions (about 1,575) that focus on more recent questions using the current format.
-Use code BHMBE25 or this link for $100 off until end of January 2022.
+2,200+ total number of questions.